HARIESHSARAVANAN/DEVELOPER-S-ARENA-/WEEK-4/README.md

 ## 📌 Project Overview

 **Weather Data Analysis** is a Python-based data analysis project developed using **Pandas** and **Matplotlib**.

 The project analyzes historical weather data to identify patterns, trends, and relationships between different weather conditions.

-The project was created as part of **Week 4 of the Data Science & Analytics Internship at The Developers Arena**, focusing on practical data analysis and visualization techniques.
+This project was created as part of **Week 4 of the Data Science & Analytics Internship at The Developers Arena**, focusing on practical data analysis and visualization techniques.

 ---